LawWanFung/rovo-chinese-chess/DOCUMENTATION.md

 - Can move forward or sideways after crossing river
 - Cannot move backward

+### Special Rules

+#### Flying General (飛將)
+- **Direct King Capture**: Kings facing each other on the same file (column) with no pieces between them can capture each other directly
+- **Piece Pinning**: Any piece positioned between facing kings cannot move away from that file
+- **Strategic Impact**: Creates tactical opportunities and defensive considerations
+- **Rule Enforcement**: Moves that would expose the Flying General rule are automatically prevented

 ### Winning Conditions

 - **Checkmate** - King cannot escape check
+- **Flying General Capture** - One king captures the other via Flying General rule
 - **King Capture** - Direct capture of opposing king
 - **Stalemate** - No legal moves available (rare)